aesara-devs/aesara/doc/library/config.rst

     collection allows Aesara to reuse buffers for intermediate results between function calls.
-This speeds up Aesara by spending less time reallocating space during function evaluation and can provide significant speed-ups for functions with many fast ``Op``s, but it also increases Aesara's memory usage.
+This speeds up Aesara by spending less time reallocating space during function evaluation and can provide significant speed-ups for functions with many fast :class:`Op`\s, but it also increases Aesara's memory usage.

 .. note:: If :attr:`config.gpuarray__preallocate` is the default value